Design tools

 Overflow is all about creating user flow diagrams.

 It is compatible with other design tools.
 Overflow keeps everything in sync.
-If you make any changes to the designs, the user flow diagrams get updated too.
+If you make any design changes, the user flow diagrams will be updated, too.

 The collaboration aspect is a bit of a mixed bag.
-On one hand, it’s great to be able to share user flows with the team and get their feedback.
-But, feels like the real-time collaboration could be better.
+On one hand, it’s great to share user flows with the team and get their feedback.
+But it feels like real-time collaboration could be better.

 Features: